-By default, Fortify Static Code Analyzer attempts to discover Django templates in the project root directory.
-Any Django templates found are automatically added to the translation.
-If you do not want Fortify Static Code Analyzer to automatically discover Django templates, use the -django-disable-autodiscover option.
-If your project requires Django templates, but the project is configured such that Django templates are in an unexpected location, use the -django-template-dirs option to specify the directories that contain the templates in addition to the -django-disable-autodiscover option.
+By default, Fortify Static Code Analyzer attempts to discover Django and Jinja2 templates in the project root directory.
+All detected Django and Jinja2 templates are automatically added to the translation.
+You can specify additional locations of Django or Jinja2 template files by adding the -django-template-dirs or the -jinja-template-dirs option to the sourceanalyzer command.

+If you do not want Fortify Static Code Analyzer to automatically discover Django and Jinja2 templates, use the -disable-template-autodiscover option.
+If your project requires Django or Jinja2 templates, but the project is configured such that the templates are in an unexpected location, use the -django-template-dirs or -jinja-template-dirs option to specify the directories that contain the templates in addition to the -disable-template-autodiscover option as shown in the following non-Windows examples: